-All programming for this course will be done in Java.
-Program correctness will be automatically assessed by Web-CAT upon submission.
+Programming for this course will be in Java.
+Program correctness will be assessed by Web-CAT upon submission.
 It is the responsibility of the student to submit a program that will successfully compile and execute under Web-CAT.
 Test data files will be provided via the course website.